dlbewley/dlbewley.github.io/_posts/2015-05-16-Manage-Ansible-Playbooks-and-Roles.md

 Most of my use of Ansible is for provisioning of services rather than deploying a specific application.
 So, my ansible bits are not inside of an application's git repo.
 How should they be tracked then?

-How about creating a repo called `playbook-<task>`, so for provisioning something large like a multi-server Zimbra install, I create a repo called `playbook-zimbra`.
+How about creating a repo called `playbook-task`, so for provisioning something large like a multi-server Zimbra install, I create a repo called `playbook-zimbra`.
 The playbook repo will of course have at least one playbook yaml file, but it also defines what I call an ansible runtime context: config file, inventory file, group variables, host variables, roles, libraries, etc.

 When creating a role within a playbook, the goal should be to make it as general as possible.
 Once a role is able to define its own reasonable defaults and parameterize all options as variables, it should be [split out](http://guifreelife.com/blog/2015/03/15/Split-Ansible-Git-Repo-and-Retain-Commit-History/) of the playbook repo into its own repo.